peteroupc/peteroupc.github.io/random.md

 - **Pseudorandom number generator (PRNG)** means a random number generator in which the numbers it generates are completely determined by its input.
 - **Seed** means arbitrary data serving as a PRNG's input.
 - **Information security** means keeping information safe from attacks that could access, use, delay, or manipulate that information.<sup>[**(5)**](#Note5)</sup>
-- **should, should not, may, recommended, and not recommended** are terms whose meanings are given in RFC 2119 and RFC 8174.

 <a id=Summary></a>
 ## Summary